 Like Regular RAF personnel, Reserves can be mobilised on expeditionary operations at some time during each 12-year contract.
 They can be deployed to a UK, overseas or temporary base for up to six months, plus another six months for pre-deployment training and post-deployment rest and recuperation with their family and friends.
 During deployments Reservists could be travelling with their unit, filling in for another member of the RAF or working alongside Regulars and Reserves from the other Services.
 They might also be part of a small team dedicated to a particular job or a large disaster relief mission.

-Within the Highland RFCA’s region, the RAF Reserves are represented by Number 612 (County of Aberdeen) Squadron, A Royal Auxiliary Air Force unit based at RAF Leuchars in Fife.
+Within the Highland RFCA region, the RAF Reserves are represented by Number 612 (County of Aberdeen) Squadron, a Royal Auxiliary Air Force unit based at Leuchars Station in Fife.
 Find out more about 612 Squadron here.

 JOINING THE RAF RESERVE

 To join the RAF Reserve you must be aged between 18 and 50 (or up to 56 with previous military experience), be a citizen of the UK or Commonwealth and have lived in the UK for at least five years.
 Reserves commit a minimum of 27 days per year on a renewable 12 year basis.
 Each year includes a two-week (15 day) block for general RAF training, and at least 12 weekends or holiday days for additional training, trade training, or training exercises.
 While Reservists may get the opportunity to train overseas as part of their annual 15-day training block, most of your time will be spent on a nearby RAF base, or station.
 Each of these has its own role, from front-line operational flying stations to training establishments.
 Most RAF Reserve units train only at weekends and do not have a midweek training evening.

 To find out more about the RAF Reserve click here.